sm3131/note-taker/README.md

 ![team-profile](./utils/images/)

 ## Installation
-To install the Team Profile Generator application complete the following steps:
+To install the Note Taker application complete the following steps:
 1. Clone the application's code from this [GitHub](https://github.com/sm3131/team-profile-generator) repository onto your local machine into a new directory (e.g. team-profile-generator).
 2. Open the command line and navigate to the directory you cloned this repository into, then open the content in a code text editor.
 You should now see the main files and folders for this project (index.js, generateHTML.js, /lib, /dist, __tests__).
 3. Next check to see if you have node.js installed on your machine by running the command *node -v* in your command line.